arsal-imran/arsal-imran/README.md

 ---

 *Hit me up on email as well as on social platforms but be meaningul, I am open for new ideas and new people.
-I dont like trash.*
+And dont be a trash.*